phylotastic/phylotastic/outreach/outreach_strategy.md

 ### Communications of news and achievements
 * Scientific publications
    * Publish a paper with every tool
+   * Actively pursue chances to publish work from side-projects
 * Informal communications
    * blogs on related web sites
 * Social media